TheOneHyer/aspgen/README.md

                       from reading this file, aspgen can encrypt the file in memory before writing it to the disk.

+4. Clearing Memory: The moment aspgen no longer needs your password in memory, it burns a hole through the memory so as to remove all possible references to your password.
+                    This minimizes numerous possible attacks that
+                    involve gaining access to memory buffers.
+                    (This functionality limits aspgen to Python 2.7)

-I also attempted to prevent aspgen from paging memory so that data never ends up on the disk but any attempts to do so with the kernel calls mlock() and mlockall() were unsuccessful.
-Since aspgen tends to use 40 MB of memory at greatest, paging should rarely be issue, but still exists.
-Fixing this may require a C++ wrapper for aspgen or simply reqriting aspgen in C++.
+I also attempted to prevent aspgen from paging memory so that data never ends up on the disk, but any attempts to do so with the kernel calls mlock() and mlockall() were unsuccessful.
+Since aspgen tends to use 40 MB of memory at greatest, and completes in less than a second, paging should rarely be issue, but still exists.
+Fixing this may require a C++ wrapper for aspgen, or simply rewriting aspgen in C++.
+C++ is currently beyond my knowledge set, but I intend to learn it eventually and appreciate any outside help (go open-source!).

 ## Inspiration